 Traditionally a USB dongle needed to be plugged directly into your computer to be used.
 With SmarterX-NET this is no longer required, the network itself becomes the cable transmitting USB signals between your application program and your dongle (USB over IP or USB over WiFi).

-SmarterX-NET plugs into your network router or network switch.
-The device works as a USB dongle server and is perfect for sharing a USB dongle simultaneously among multiple users on the network without the USB device needing to be physically attached to each user machine.
+SmarterX-NET plugs into the network switch or network HUB within your office local area network (LAN).
+The device works as a USB dongle server and is perfect for sharing a USB dongle simultaneously among multiple users connected to your local office network without the USB device needing to be physically attached to each user machine.
 The shared USB dongle appears as if it was directly attached even though it is plugged in to the remote SmarterX-NET unit.
 Therefore all existing drivers and your application software work, no special changes required.

 Each user is required to install the “Control Centre” utility on his/her computer.
 The utility runs permanently in the background.
 When a user starts the Control Centre software it automatically search for the SmarterX-NET unit on the network and will display the status page shown below.